Rollplay is a series of live Tabletop RPG

 - Armor-Piercing Slap: One of Vincent's trademark moves, any slight against him, real or imagined is likely to end with the offender getting smacked.

 - Bad Ass: The entire crew has their moments, but Vincent stands out the most.
-Bregor gets an honorable mention whenever he's not rolling 1s.
+Bregor gets an honourable mention whenever he's not rolling 1s.

 - Bad Ass Boast: Vincent in particular is fond of these.

 - Bad Guys Do the Dirty Work: When the party is debating if they should let someone live, Banon declares he's bored of the discussion and simply stabs them in the neck.
 When Vincent calls him out on it, he says he was just doing what they wanted to but couldn't.

 - Black and Gray Morality: The party is far from good, but they aren't anywhere near as bad as the bad guys they fight.
 In fact, neutrality becomes something of a theme later.

 - Blood Knight: Vincent really likes killing things, although he tries to avoid killing things that don't have it coming.
 Well, most of the time.